sitewhere/sitewhere.github.io/integration/mule.md

 data to outbound endpoints.
 The AnyPoint platform includes out-of-the-box support for *cloud connectors* which allow flows to integrate with many of the more useful cloud technologies such as Salesforce.com, Amazon S3, DropBox, Twitter, Google Calendars, and GitHub.
-Again, for a full list, take a look at the [connectors reference](http://www.mulesoft.org/connectors).
+For a full list, take a look at the [connectors reference](http://www.mulesoft.org/connectors).

 ## Install AnyPoint Studio